Skip to main content

 • humor

 The humor in the game is characterized by its absurdly unstable mechanics, which can lead to comical situations, especially with certain aircraft like the f-104 vtol and su-74.
-Players find the informal and humorous voice lines delivered by military pilots in non-campaign modes to add to the comedic experience, making the game entertaining even in its more frustrating moments.
+Additionally, the informal and amusing voice lines delivered by military pilots in non-campaign modes contribute to the overall lighthearted tone, making the experience entertaining even amidst frustration.

 • “It's so unstable it would be hilarious if you're not the one playing.”